Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy

 We measured the run time using a supercomputer in \cite{ABCI}.
 We used one computing node, which consists of two Intel Xeon Platium 8360Y processors (2.4 GHz, 36 Cores) and 512 GiB main memory.
 For training, we measured the time to run $100$ epochs because the training was stopped at $100$ to $200$ epochs in most cases, as described in Section~\ref{sub:setup}.
 For classification, we measured the time to classify all graphs for classification.
 We used the implementation in \cite{GIN_code} as a code of GNN.
 Note that the DPRR, RR, and \LocalLap{} only differ in the input to GNN, and therefore the comparison is fair.

-Figs.~\ref{fig:time} and \ref{fig:time2} show the results.
-The run time of the RR is large and almost quadratic in the graph size, i.e., the sampling rate $\gamma$ in Fig.~\ref{fig:time} and the number $n$ of nodes in Fig.~\ref{fig:time2}.
+Figures~\ref{fig:time} and \ref{fig:time2} show the results.
+The run time of the RR is large and almost quadratic in the graph size, i.e., the sampling rate $\gamma$ in Figure~\ref{fig:time} and the number $n$ of nodes in Figure~\ref{fig:time2}.
 In contrast, the run time of the DPRR and \LocalLap{} is much smaller than the RR.
-Fig.~\ref{fig:time2} shows that when the average degree is constant ($=2m$), the run time of the DPRR and \LocalLap{} is almost linear in $n$.
+Figure~\ref{fig:time2} shows that when the average degree is constant ($=2m$), the run time of the DPRR and \LocalLap{} is almost linear in $n$.
 These results are consistent with Table~\ref{tab:time_space}.